How the media can help de-stigmatise suicide

 “Responsible coverage, that includes discussion of the complexity of suicide and mental ill-health as issues broadly, as well as in relation to specific events or individuals, can assist in changing public misconceptions, challenging myths and encourage community discussion about the issue.”

-Ms Bartlett leads a diversity of Everymind projects including Mindframe, Mindframe for Alcohol and Other Drugs, Life in Mind and the National Communications Charter among others.
+Ms Bartlett leads a diversity of Everymind projects including Mindframe, Mindframe for Alcohol and Other Drugs, Life in Mind and the National communications charter among others.

 She is available to talk to media on a broad range of issues related to communicating safely about suicide, mental ill-health and alcohol and other drugs including: